 - a.
 Unless otherwise specified in this Plan, the boundaries or locations of any symbols or areas shown on a map are approximate only, not absolute and will be interpreted as such.
 The maps are not intended to define exact locations except where they coincide with clearly recognizable physical features or fixed boundaries such as property lines, roads or utility rights-of-way.
 The precise location of these boundaries, for the purpose of evaluating development proposals, will be determined by the approving authority at the time of application, unless specified in section (e) below. - b.
 No measurements of distance or areas should be taken from the maps in this Plan. - c.
 All proposed urban form areas, additional policy guidance, building scale, road and utility alignments, and classifications may be subject to further study and may be further delineated at the outline plan or land use amendment stage in accordance with applicable policies.
 Any major changes may require an amendment to this Plan. - d.
 Any change to the text or maps within this Plan requires an amendment to the Plan. - e.
-Where the Low or Low Modified building scale areas, as indicated on Map 4: Building Scale, are shown within the Neighbourhood Connector urban form category, as indicated on Map 3: Urban Form, the Low or Low Modified building scale areas shall be interpreted to extend a distance of 48 metres from the property line along the road identified as Low or Low Modified building scale areas, unless the boundary of the Low or Low Modified building scale area is clearly delineated with a lane, a road or other recognizable physical features or fixed boundaries, in which case the Low or Low Modified building scale should be interpreted to end at the boundary of the lane, road, or recognizable feature.
+Where the Low or Low Modified building scale areas, as indicated on Map 4: Building Scale, are shown within the Neighbourhood Connector urban form category, as indicated on Map 3: Urban Form, the Low or Low Modified building scale areas shall be interpreted to extend a distance of 48 metres from the property line along the road identified as Low or Low Modified building scale areas, unless the boundary of the Low or Low Modified building scale areas or fixed boundaries, in which case the Low or Low Modified building scale features or fixed boundaries, in which case the Low or Low Modified building scale area the boundary of the lane, road, or recognizable feature.